Fistikcan/FistikPlayer/README.md

 >
 > **Important Note:** As the application is under development, it may contain bugs or incompleteness.
 We sincerely apologize in advance for any inconvenience you may experience!

 Fistik Player is a modern desktop music player developed using Python and PyQt6.
-It offers folder-based navigation, built-in favorite and playlist management, and synchronized lyric (LRC) support.
+It offers folder-based navigation, built-in favorite and playlist management.

 ## ✨ Temel Özellikler / Core Features